TrupeshKumarPatel/ADCIRC/README.md

-# ADCIRC Installtion for UAHPC Cluster
+# ADCIRC Installation for UAHPC Cluster

-This repository helps to install ADCIRC software on [UAHPC cluster](https://hpc.ua.edu/) at user defined location.
+This repository helps to install ADCIRC software on [UAHPC cluster](https://hpc.ua.edu/) at a user-defined location.

-## Getting Stared
+## Getting Started
-There are three following phases in order to run ADCIRC on UAHPC cluster.
+There are three following phases in order to run ADCIRC on the UAHPC cluster.
-- [In first phase](#installation), we install the ADCIRC on user defined location in their UAHPC account, using `install.sh` file.
+- [In the first phase](#installation), we install the ADCIRC on a user-defined location in their UAHPC account using the `install.sh` file.
-- [In second phase](#setup-environment), we activate the installed environment using `create_environment.sh` file.
+- [In the second phase](#setup-environment), we activate the installed environment using `create_environment.sh` file.
-- [In third phase](#submit-job-script), we submit a job script or run interactive job.
+- [In the third phase](#submit-job-script), we submit a job script or run an interactive job.

 ### Installation
-* `Step 1:` Clone this repository at your desired location on UAHPC cluster
+* `Step 1:` Clone this repository at your desired location on the UAHPC cluster

   ```bash
   git clone https://github.com/TrupeshKumarPatel/ADCIRC_UAHPC.git
   ```
   > [!NOTE]
-  > The all the packages of ADCIRC will be installed in the cloned directory.
-Therefore, you will need to run the clone command at your desire file location.
+  > All the packages of ADCIRC will be installed in the cloned directory.
+So, you'll need to run the clone command at your desired file location.

-* `Step 2:` Change your current direcory
+* `Step 2:` Change your current directory
   ```bash
   cd ADCIRC_UAHPC
   ```